CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ![](../../Attachements/Pasted%20image%2020251026202135.png)

-Got error for
+Got error for Get-MgSubscribedSku
 Yeah so the minimum permission/scope you need to call connect with in order just to perform GET is Directory.Read.All the most is Organisation.Read.All if you start modifying things with a SET command then you'd need to connect with at a minimum Directory.ReadWrite.All.

 So, you need to call connect-MGGraph like this in order to have the correct permissions for the command you said:

 Connect-MGGraph -scopes Directory.Read.All
-This commands saved me
+This commands saved me..